Batman '89 (comic book)

-Batman '89 is a superhero comic book limited series published by DC Comics that serves as an continuation of Tim Burton's two Batman films, Batman (1989) and Batman Returns (1992), which starred Michael Keaton as Bruce Wayne / Batman), ignoring the events of Batman Forever (1995) and Batman & Robin (1997).
+Batman '89 is a superhero comic book limited series published by DC Comics that serves as a continuation of Tim Burton's two Batman films, Batman (1989) and Batman Returns (1992), which starred Michael Keaton as Bruce Wayne / Batman, ignoring the events of Batman Forever (1995) and Batman & Robin (1997).
 The series is written by the first two films' screenwriter, Sam Hamm, and illustrated by Joe Quinones.
 It was launched in August 2021 and ran for six issues.

 A second series, Batman '89: Echoes, was announced by DC Comics on August 17, 2023, along with a November 28, 2023 release date, which also ran for six issues, with the first series retroactively titled Batman '89: Shadows.